 To access this fund, you do not need to be a formal community group, simply three or more residents wishing to make a difference.

-Get Started Grant: This funding is to support the growth of new groups who have identified an issue they would like to tackle in their local area.
-This might be setting up a youth group, a Friends group for a park, or any sort of group which brings a positive benefit to Norwich and its neighborhoods’.
+This funding is to support the growth of new groups who have identified an issue they would like to tackle in their local area.
+This might be setting up a youth group, a Friends group for a park, or any sort of group which brings a positive benefit to Norwich and its neighbourhoods’.

 If successful your group will be awarded a £300 start-up grant for your first 12 months to help you develop your group and can cover costs.